-The campaign is celebrated across the NHS to increase the visibility of the entire LGBTQ+ community, as well as their history, lives and experiences.
-In 2021 it reflected the commitment set out in the NHS People Plan 2020-21 with the ambition of fostering a culture of inclusion and belonging in the NHS.
+The campaign is celebrated across the NHS to increase the visibility of the entire LGBTQ+ community, as well as their history and experiences.

-During the COVID-19 pandemic, LGBTQ+ people have faced a unique set of health challenges, including increased isolation and prolonged exposure to hostile environments.
+The month will provide a period of reflection, as throughout the pandemic, LGBTQ+ people have faced a unique set of health challenges, including increased isolation, and prolonged exposure to hostile environments.

 - Unison has developed a page detailing resources and key historical moments that have contributed to LGBTQ+ rights and continue to do so.